Actindo-AG/Documentation/Core1Platform/01a_FieldsOfApplicaton.md

 ## Young start-up

 Your company is going to take off, and you expect significant growth.
 Your current tools will no longer be able to handle your business.
 You can run the *Actindo Core1 Platform* as a standalone platform that quickly solve specific pain points in first waves.
 This enables seamless transition without any downtimes.
 And then expand to a lean IT landscape with a digital operations platform in its core.
-The digital operations platform allows you to adjust processes continously and to connect to new services and channels that are needed.
+Our *Digital Operations Platform (DOP)* allows you to adjust processes continously and to connect to new services and channels that are needed.
 The wide range of classic ERP features helps to digitize, automate, and optimize e-commerce processes.
 You can use it as all-in-one-solution to do the following:
  - Maintain your business data.
  - Implement and monitor your e-commerce processes.